92levig/googlecl/README.txt

   * list: List documents. `list title,url-direct --delimiter ": "`
   * upload: Upload documents. `upload the_bobs.csv ~/work/docs_to_share`

+Note: Uploading arbitrary files is only possible for Apps Premier customers, using the --no-convert option.
+See the FAQ.

 2.1.5 Picasa
 Common options:
   * owner: Owner of the albums you want to deal with.
-For example, to download bob's album, add --owner bob to the "get" task.
-To post to your friend's album that she shared with you, add --owner your_friend to the "post" task.
+For example, to download bob's album, add `--owner bob` to the "get" task.
+To post to your friend's album that she shared with you, add `--owner your_friend` to the "post" task.

 Tasks:
   * create: Create an album. `create --title "Summer Vacation 2009" --tags Vermont ~/photos/vacation2009/*`